-Base Salary
+Annual Cash Base Salary

-Generally, the Board considers annual cash base salary adjustments for the NEOs on a biannual basis.
-The Board adjusted the base salary of each NEO (other than the CEO) in 2020 to \$600,000 from \$550,000.
-Such NEOs' base salary was increased in order to fairly compensate the executive based on the additional responsibilities associated with managing a larger organization, as well as experience, skills and abilities.
-See the section titled "Information about Our Executive Officers and Compensation-Summary Compensation Table" beginning on page 60 of this Proxy Statement for additional information regarding our CEO's and other NEOs' annual cash base salaries and other compensation for the year ended December 31, 2020.
+Generally, the Compensation Committee considers annual cash base salary adjustments for the NEOs on a biannual basis.
+Each NEO is paid an annual cash base salary in order to fairly compensate the executive based on his or her experience, skills, responsibilities and abilities.
+The Compensation Committee did not adjust annual cash base salaries of the NEOs in 2021.
+See the section titled "Information about Our Executive Officers and Compensation - Summary Compensation Table" beginning on page 66 of this Proxy Statement for additional information regarding our CEO's and other NEOs' annual cash base salaries and other compensation for the year ended December 31, 2021.

-2020 Annual Incentive Pay
+2021 Annual Incentive Pay